 “Is what I am wearing okay?”
 She asked innocently.

 “Okay, let me grab my sandals and my purse.
 I’ll be right back.”

 She closed the door and then hurried to Levi’s suitcase.
-She took out the minuscule tracking chips, removed one from the sheet that kept them all in place, and then grabbed two small band-aids from the first-aid kit, one round and the other a traditional rectangular shape.
-Thinking quickly, she placed the tracking chip against the gauze part of the small round band-aid and then placed the other band-aid over it so the chip was secure between the gauze of both.
-Then hiking up her sundress, she placed the rectangular band-aid high up within her panty line.
-Slipping on her sandals, she grabbed her phone from it’s charger and quickly texted Levi.
+Remembering her training, she took out the minuscule tracking chips, removed one from the sheet that kept them all in place, and then grabbed two small band-aids from the first-aid kit, one round and the other a traditional rectangular shape.
+Thinking quickly, she arranged the tracking chip against the gauze part of the small round band-aid and then placed the other band-aid over it, so the chip was secure between the gauze of both.
+Then hiking up her sundress, she attached the rectangular band-aid high up within her panty line.
+Slipping on her sandals, she grabbed her phone from its charger and quickly texted Levi.

-Placing her phone back in her purse, she went to the door once again and opened it.
+Slipping her phone into her purse, she went to the door once again and opened it.